udoprog/tiny-async-java/docs/why-async.md

 the symptoms of thread starvation - some of your threads rarely seem to run, or the inherent cost of context switching - your overall throughput suffers.

-Your exact scenario might differ, your OS will most likely do its best to try and slice up the available time to maximize throughput.
-However, there is an alternative programming pattern that helps out.
+The exact scenario will differ, your OS will most likely do its best to try and slice up the available time to maximize throughput.

 ### An Asynchronous API